All Products

 Merging and synchronization of data of tables in a sharded database

 Allows you to use regular expressions to specify database names to match the source tables in multiple database shards of the data source.
-After the data of the source tables is merged, the data is synchronized to a downstream result table with a name that corresponds to each source table.
+After the data of the source tables is merged, the data is synchronized to a downstream sink table with a name that corresponds to each source table.

 Synchronization of data from new tables in the source database